kielabokkie/laravel-fancy-console/README.md

 }
 ```

+### Success and fail messages

-You then have access to the following extra methods:
+To make it easier to style success and fail messages you will have access to the following methods:

 ```php
 $this->success('Yes, it worked!');